Imago

 How does the UFL work, and do the Aviators have any chances?

 If you’re wondering how the league actually works, the UFL is backed by some serious star power, including Dwayne “The Rock” Johnson and Fox Corporation.
 The season is a 10-week sprint through the spring.
-The perfect bridge for all the football junkies who usually have to suffer through the long off-season wait until about late very August.
+The perfect bridge for all the football junkies who usually have to suffer through the long off-season wait until late August.

-The games are easy to watch too.
+The games are easy to watch, too.
 If you’re not going to the stadium, you can catch them on FOX or ABC.
 The league also has some fun rules, like different kickoff styles and three-point conversions, which keep the games fast and exciting.
 Tickets are not too expensive, and you can buy them or team gear on the official UFL website.
 Since the team is new, they are also doing many events around Columbus to connect with fans.
 It looks like the Aviators are here for a long time.
 So now is a great time to support them!

 Written by